Williano/Djanog-Sandbox/README.md

 # Djanog-Sandbox
-A repository for practicing concepts in Django
+A repository for practicing concepts in Django.

+# Description